The redshift distribution of Einstein Probe transients supports their relation to gamma-ray bursts: Source Sample and Observations

 \subsection{Redshift and Optical Afterglow Completeness}

 The redshift completeness for EP transients is lower than the completeness for \textit{Swift} GRBs \citep[e.g.,][]{Hjorth2012,Jakobsson2012,Perley2016,Selsing2019}.
+However, whereas \textit{Swift} is equipped with the Ultra-Violet Optical Telescope (UVOT; \citealt{Roming2005}) for rapid optical follow-up, EP has to rely on ground-based follow-up, which introduces a delay in the discovery and characterization of the optical counterpart.

-Here we discuss the impact of latency in reporting their discovery on the optical afterglow and redshift completeness.
+Here we discuss the impact of latency on the optical afterglow and redshift completeness.
 We retrieved the GCN Notice\footnote{A GCN Notice is a low-latency, machine readable alert, and differs from human readable GCN circulars that are generally sent on longer timescales across all ingested missions.} time and EP trigger time from the Astro-COLIBRI\footnote{\url{https://astro-colibri.com/}} platform \citep{2021ApJS..256....5R}.
 These values are available starting in July 2024 for 93 EP transients, which misses only the first $4$\,$-$\,$5$ months of the commissioning phase of EP.
 We therefore only lack this information for 18 out of 113 EP sources.
 Only 2 out of these 18 sources have redshifts (EP240315a and EP240414a).
-Therefore, we consider the completeness of EP transients using the 24 redshifts (out of 93\footnote{We note that this does not include the handful of EP events reported through GCN Circulars (and not reported through any GCN Notice) with longer delays and only includes those with a GCN Notice.} events) uncovered after July 2024, which yields a similar redshift completeness of $\sim$\,$25\%$.
+Therefore, we consider the completeness of EP transients using the 24 redshifts (out of 93\footnote{We note that this does not include the handful of EP events reported through GCN Circulars (and not reported through any GCN Notice) with longer delays (e.g., EP250827b) and only includes those with a GCN Notice.} events) uncovered after July 2024, which yields a similar redshift completeness of $\sim$\,$25\%$.
 Figure \ref{fig:delay} shows the reporting latency (defined as the delay between the on-board trigger and public notice to the community) of EP transients.

 For those reported within 12 hours, we find that 21 out of 60 have a measured redshift ($\sim$\,$35\%$).
 Shortening the delay to those reported through low-latency GCN Notice within 3 hours, we find 15 out of 32, i.e., $\sim$\,$47\%$, have a measured redshift, nearly a factor of 2 increase to the full sample when not accounting for reporting delay.
 Of the 26 (27\% of EP transients) reported publicly within 1 hour of discovery, 13 (50\%) have a measured redshift.